sztupy/accentizer/README.markdown

 Install FontForge from http://fontforge.sourceforge.net/

-Windows+cygwin builds can be found at http://www.geocities.jp/meir000/fontforge/
+Windows builds can be found at https://fontforge.org/en-US/downloads/windows-dl/

 After installing fontforge you can run the script using fontforge.
 For example on Windows you can write:

     fontforge.bat accentizer.py Lato-Black.ttf

+You can also use the attached dockerfile to get accentizer running, e.g:

+    docker build -t accentizer .
+    docker run -v ${PWD}:/fonts accentizer /fonts/<name_of_font>.ttf

-See `Usage` for more information.
+See also `Usage` for more information.

 Example result
 --------------